 Disability is rarely being addressed publicly in Angolan society.
 There is a certain awareness concerning people with impairments, as Angola went through 40 years of civil war, but there are still some taboos around the questions of disability as a medical condition.

-This project Enter My Universe draws attention to difficulties people with disabilities face in Angola, with a special focus on accessibility to cultural life.
-Despite 40 years of censorship and armed conflict causing countless victims, disability and impairment are topics that are still rarely being addressed in Angola, therefore a public discourse about the matter is needed.
+The project Enter My Universe draws attention to difficulties people with disabilities face in Angola, with a special focus on accessibility to cultural life.
+40 years of censorship and armed conflict have left countless mine victims across civil society and soldiers with PTSD behind.
+Despite that, disability and impairment are topics that are still rarely being addressed in Angola, calling for a much-needed public discourse about the matter.

 The festival taking place from 12 to 29 October 2023 is an initiative by a group of cultural, Angolan based, institutions (including the newly founded association ANADA - National Association of Artists with Disabilities and Albinism), local artists and activists in cooperation with the European partners in Angola.

 Creating Angola's first fully inclusive and accessible art venue

 The cultural scene of Angola is, due to the Portuguese language, still quite isolated.
 It is thus a novelty to engage in a European-Angolan co-production, further more it is the first close collaboration between EUNIC partners.
 Inclusion is a new idea in Angola, specifically inclusive access to art, both on the side of artists (visibility) and of the public (access to venues).
 Due to the long period of censorship, there is hardly any public discussion about social problems in Angola, let alone a platform for people who are invisible and marginalized in Angolan society to talk about their challenges and problems.